gma/2025.pyconuk.org/src/local-info.md

 If you fancy finding somewhere to eat **during the day** and fancy a stroll, these are fairly close to the venue:

 - [Manchester Museum] have a [good café] ([6 minute walk][museum map])
-- [Whitworth Art Gallery] has a [very nice café] overlooking Whitworth Park ([8 minute walk][whitworth map]), but note that there's often a queue for a table.
+- [Whitworth Art Gallery] has a [very nice café] overlooking Whitworth Park ([8 minute walk][whitworth route]), but note that there's often a queue for a table.
 They stop serving at 3.30pm.
 - [The 8th Day] vegan & vegetarian shop/deli has a [Plant Based Café][8th day cafe] downstairs that's open from 11am to 3pm.
 There's a salad bar, and a small selection of hot meals, all cooked on site. ([14 minute walk][8th day map])

 [Manchester Museum]: https://www.museum.manchester.ac.uk/